DanishNadar/Cpp_Learning_IIT/01_FirstStepsAndFoundations/01_Challenges.md

-# C++ Practice Challenges
+# 01 C++ Practice Challenges

 These challenges are designed to help you practice fundamental C++ concepts.
 Each challenge provides clear requirements and sample outputs.
-Feel free to name your files as you see fit.

 ---